Ingushetia: In Caucasian War and as part of Terek Cossacks Okrug

-On June 29, 1832, the Russian Baron Rozen reported in letter No.42 to count Chernishev that "on the 23rd of this month I exterminated eight Ghalghaj (Ingush) villages.
+On 29 June 1832, the Russian Baron Rozen reported in letter No.42 to count Chernishev that "on the 23rd of this month I exterminated eight Ghalghaj (Ingush) villages.
 On the 24th I exterminated nine more villages near Targim."
-By November 12, 1836 (letter no.560, he claimed that highlanders of Dzheirkah, Kist, and Ghalghaj had been at least temporarily subdued.
+By 12 November 1836 (letter no.560), he claimed that highlanders of Dzheirkah, Kist, and Ghalghaj had been at least temporarily subdued.
 In 1829 Imam Shamil began a rebellion against Russia.
-He conquered Dagestan, Chechnya, and then attacked Ingushetia hoping to convert the Ingush people into Islam, thus gaining strategic ally.
-But the Ingush defeated Imam Shamil's forces.
+He conquered Dagestan, Chechnya, and then attacked Ingushetia hoping to convert the Ingush people to Islam, thus gaining strategic allies.
+However, the Ingush defeated Imam Shamil's forces.
 They successfully repulsed two more attempts in 1858.
 Nevertheless, locked in warfare with two strong opponents and their allies, Ingush forces were eventually devastated.
-According to the Russian officer Fedor Tornau, who fought with the aid of Ossetian allies against the Ingush, the Ingush had no more six hundred warriors.
+According to the Russian officer Fedor Tornau, who fought with the aid of Ossetian allies against the Ingush, the Ingush had no more than six hundred warriors.
 However, the Russian conquest in Ingushetia was extremely difficult and the Russian forces began to rely more upon methods of colonization: extermination of the local population and resettlement of the area with Cossack and Ossetian loyalists.

-The colonization of Ingush land by Russians and Ossetians began in the middle of the 19th century.
-The Russian General Evdokimov and Ossetian colonel Kundukhov in 'Opis no. 436' "gladly reported" that "the result of colonization of Ingush land was successful":
+The colonization of Ingush land by Russians and Ossetians began in the mid-19th century.
+The Russian General Evdokimov and Ossetian colonel Kundukhov in 'Opis no. 436' "gladly reported" that "the result of colonization of Ingush land was successful".